bglendenning/itemtimingtrainer/documentation/README.md

 The current code is class-based, and was composed with an emphasis on being self-documenting.
-Effort is mindfully exerted into carefully selecting meaningful symbol names with consistent qualities, encapsulating similar functionality in coherent structures, abstracting complex functionality into simpler forms without creating confusing relationships, and esoteric or difficult-to-read language features for the sake of reducing line count.
+Effort is mindfully exerted into carefully selecting meaningful symbol names with consistent qualities, encapsulating similar functionality in coherent structures, abstracting complex functionality into simpler forms without creating confusing relationships, and avoiding the use of esoteric language features or difficult-to-read solutions for the sake of reducing line count.

 ## Event Delegation